lanbengbeng/fdbus-doc/docs/manual.rst

 the client itself and the security level of the host where the client is located: the highest security level of the client does not exceed the security level of the host where it resides.
-With a security level, the server can define different levels of access: at which levels, which methods can be called, and which messages are broadcast.
+With a security level, the server can define different levels of access: at which levels, which methods can be called, and which broadcast messages are monitored.
 The following figure shows the partitioning of a server's access rights:

 .. image:: ./images/6.png
   :width: 600px